-Social media is becoming your business’s main network and if it isn’t, it is totally worth considering… Your clients, competitors, potential clients and clients’ customers are all on social media.
-Did you know that they are looking at social media to make informed decisions about your business?
-You might think your other marketing channels have been effective without social media, but honestly, you’re missing out on the conversations if you aren’t active on social media.
+Social media is becoming your business’s main network and if it isn’t, it is totally worth considering.
+Your clients, competitors, potential clients, and clients’ customers are all on social media.
+Do you know that they are looking at social media to make informed decisions about your business?
+You might think your other marketing channels have been effective without social media.
+Honestly, you’re missing out on the conversations if you aren’t active on social media.
 83% of Americans have a social media account and businesses now are using it as a large part of their marketing strategy, but it’s not just a marketing tool, it’s a community tool.

-A million users on the average are being added to social media platforms daily.
+Tonnes of users are being added to social media platforms daily.
 They are constantly bombarded with lots of content and contacts which they sift through to find things of interest to them.
 The engaging and informational users tend to stand out and generate larger followings.
 Why?
 It’s the same reason why you would watch an engaging show and not watch a boring one.
 Popular channels and shows have large fan bases because they are of high interest to a large number of consumers engaged by them.

 “People expect to find your business on social media and want to hear from you about your business on social media”

-So as you’re reflecting on 2016 and tweaking your 2017 goals be sure to have a network plan.
-Make sure your channel is on and engaging!
-Constant posts that are valuable and relevant to your business, industry, company culture etc. are ways to keep your audience engaged and informed so they can turn to you when they need a product or service you are offering.
+So as you’re reflecting on tweaking your goals be sure to have a network plan.
+Make sure your channel is active and engaging!
+Constant posts that are valuable and relevant to your business, industry, company culture, etc. are ways to keep your audience engaged and informed.
+This will make them turn to you when they need a product or service you are offering.